DocumentationWebhook interface

 debugger scenarios

-• Verify unauthorized response for invalid API key
+• Verify the unauthorized response for an invalid API key.

 5.2.1.
 Verify the request timing

-First, validate that req.body.created and req.body.expires are within acceptable range.
-You should expect req.body.expires to always be a timestamp denoting time in the future, i.e. greater than Date.now()
+Validate that req.body.created and req.body.expires fall within an acceptable window. req.body.expires should always be a future timestamp (greater than Date.now()).

 5.3.
 Implementing the signature verification